Injectivity theorems with multiplier ideal sheaves for higher direct images under K"ahler morphisms: Introduction

-\begin{cor}[{\rm{Koll\'ar type torsion freeness, Grauert-Riemenschneider type vanishing theorem}}] \ Let $\pi : X \to \Delta$ be a surjective proper K\"ahler morphism from a complex manifold $X$ to an analytic space $\Delta$, and $(F,h)$ be a $($possibly$)$ singular hermitian line bundle on $X$ with semi-positive curvature.
+\begin{cor}[{\rm{Koll\'ar's torsion freeness, Grauert-Riemenschneider's vanishing theorem}}] \ Let $\pi : X \to \Delta$ be a surjective proper K\"ahler morphism from a complex manifold $X$ to an analytic space $\Delta$, and $(F,h)$ be a $($possibly$)$ singular hermitian line bundle on $X$ with semi-positive curvature.

 Then the higher direct image sheaf $R^q \pi_{*}(K_{X}\otimes F \otimes \I{h})$ is torsion free for every $q$.
 Moreover, we obtain

 \end{cor}